Government Finance: State Government

 Oregon has a biennial budget.
 Budgets begin July 1 of odd-numbered years and continue for two years.
 Oregon law requires all state and local governments to balance their budgets.
 How does the state government’s budget work?
 The state receives money from a variety of sources which are grouped into funds.
 These funds are known as the General Fund, the Lottery Fund, Other Funds and Federal Funds.

-General Fund revenues for the 2011–13 biennium are expected to total $14 billion.
-There was no balance carried over from the prior biennium.
-As of June 2012, the revenue forecast was $200 million below the “Close of Session” forecast, bringing total resources to $13.8 billion.
-The updated projected ending balance for 2011–13 is $95 million.
+General Fund revenues for the 2013–15 biennium are expected to total $15.7 billion.
+There was a balance carried over from the prior biennium of approximately $337.3 million, after a dedicated transfer of $136.9 million was made to the Rainy Day Fund.
+As of December 2014, the revenue forecast was $264.7 million above the “Close of Session” forecast, bringing total resources to $16.2 billion.
+The updated projected ending balance for 2013–15 is $260.2 million.

-The 2011–13 Legislatively Approved Budget included $1.1 billion of expenditures from the Lottery Fund, which is about 1.8 percent of the total budget.
-Dedicated spending accounted for about 38 percent of that amount, and debt service accounted for another 24 percent.
+The 2013–15 Legislatively Approved Budget included $838.7 million of expenditures from the Lottery Fund, which is about 1.3 percent of the total budget.
+Dedicated spending accounted for about 38 percent of that amount, and debt service accounted for another 29 percent.
 The remainder was distributed to the State School Fund and a variety of other projects.
 Overall, about 60 percent of the Lottery Fund is dedicated to education.

-The 2011–13 Legislatively Approved Budget included $29.1 billion in Other Funds for a 49.5 percent share of the total budget.
+The 2013–15 Legislatively Approved Budget included $27.6 billion in Other Funds for a 43.9 percent share of the total budget.
 Other Funds revenue generally refers to money collected by agencies in return for services.
 Legislative actions may allow an agency to levy taxes, provide services for a fee, license individuals or otherwise earn revenues to pay for programs.
 These Other Funds are often separate and distinct from monies collected for general government purposes (General Fund), and they may be based on statutory language, federal mandate and legal requirements or for specific business reasons.
-Some funds are “dedicated” in that the income and disbursements are limited by the state’s constitution or by another law (for example, the Highway Fund).
+Some funds are “dedicated” in that the income and disbursements are limited by the Oregon Constitution or by another law.
 Other Funds may not be moved from one major program to another.
 Consequently, competition for these monies is limited.

 State Budget Process

-Oregon state agencies develop biennial budgets according to instructions provided by the Department of Administrative Services, Budget and Management Division.
+Oregon state agencies develop biennial budgets according to instructions provided by the Department of Administrative Services, Chief Financial Office.
 This budget development process begins in even-numbered years, well before the Legislative Assembly convenes in January of the odd-numbered years.
-Agencies are required to prepare and submit their budget requests for review by the Budget and Management Division by September 1.
+Agencies are required to prepare and submit their budget requests for review by the Chief Financial Office by September 1.
 These budget requests consist of narrative descriptions of agency programs, completed forms, and reports from the Oregon Budget Information and Tracking System (ORBITS).

 Agencies begin by building a current program budget, which is the amount of money needed in the new biennium to continue all existing programs.
 An agency may request changes to this budget through policy packages, which describe the purpose and the amount needed.
 Agencies also must identify program reductions and performance targets.
-For their 2011–13 budget requests, agencies began in March 2010 and submitted their completed requests by September 2010.
+For their 2013–15 budget requests, agencies began the process in March 2012 and submitted their completed requests by September 2012.
 An agency’s budget provides an outline of what an agency does, what it costs, and how many people are involved.

-After they pass a review by the Governor’s Office and the Budget and Management Division, the budget requests become part of the Governor’s Recommended Budget.
+After they pass a review by the Governor’s Office and the Chief Financial Office, the budget requests become part of the Governor’s Recommended Budget.
 Because the governor has a legal obligation to submit a balanced budget for all of state government, the Governor’s Recommended Budget includes the proposed budgets for the Legislative Assembly and the Judicial Department.
-However, because of separation of power principles, the governor’s budget recommendations are advisory only for the other two branches.
+However, because of separation of power principles, the governor’s budget recommendations are advisory only for the other two branches, the Secretary of State’s Office and the State Treasurer’s Office.
 The governor presents the Recommended Budget to the Legislative Assembly when it convenes in January of odd-numbered years.

 The Oregon Constitution requires the governor to provide an estimate of biennial General Fund revenues.